Malifaux Faction Focus: The Bayou (Updated August 18, 2025)

 That done, Ophelia set about whipping her clan into shape.
 One by one, they got the message, and like their boss they set their sights on the hardest gunslingers they knew.
 Raphael imitates the swaggering Santiago Ortega, while Francois follows in the footsteps of the swashbuckling Francisco.
 Rami, a coward with a sniper’s eye, based his clockwork rifle on Nino Ortega’s long-barreled repeater.
 Even when they ran out of Ortegas to copy, the LaCroixs kept up the tradition; Merris’s liquor-powered jetback is the Bayou’s answer to Kaeris’s wings, and Sammy LaCroix’s habit of sticking pins in stitched dolls is surely inspired by Zoraida’s voodoo.

 The Kin are perhaps the most straightforward crew in the game.
 They shoot, and if that doesn’t work, they shoot again.
 Francois is a melee beater, but the rest of them form Malifaux’s most potent gunline.
 They’re not particularly adept schemers, but it is hard for your opponent to score points when they have no models left on the board.
-Ophelia herself arms up with a variety of custom-made weapons, from a tar bomb to a broken bottle launcher, and her Young LaCroix make sure she always has the right gun for the job.
+They’re aided in this by a variety of custom upgrades, which can grant them special skills – or, in a pinch, can stop a bullet.
+Ophelia’s title form focuses on directing her family rather than perforating things herself, and under her command they learn how to declare two triggers at once.

 Play Ophelia LaCroix if: